casager/PikaVision/README.md

 ## Latest model:
 location: runs/detect/5_categories_no_aug/weights/best.pt

-latest model is implemented in **project3.ipynb**
+Latest model is trained, tested, and implemented in **project2.ipynb**.

-To download dataset through Jupyter you must update the API key.
-If you cant get it to work just lmk.
+For just using the model, refer the to **usage** section.

 This is trained on the dataset found at the link below.
 No augmentation was applied to the dataset before training.

-Better performance may be achievable with data augmentation.
+We trained the model with augmentation as well.
+Unfortunately, there was little improvement for the large increase int training time.

 Full dataset with no augmentation: https://app.roboflow.com/pikavision/project2-dataset/3

 ### Results
-THe cost function ou

-Validating runs/detect/train6/weights/best.pt...
 | Class      | Images | Instances | Precision (P) | Recall (R) | mAP@50 | mAP@50-95 |
 |------------|--------|-----------|---------------|------------|--------|-----------|
 | All        | 973    | 1019      | 0.937         | 0.948      | 0.968  | 0.811     |